NFL Week 1 no-shows: Suspended players for opener (and beyond)

 Suspension: Will miss first four games for violating the NFL policy on performance-enhancing substances.

 What it means: Obviously this hurts, considering Ingram just had the best season of his career when he and Alvin Kamara became the first running back duo in NFL history to both surpass 1,500 yards from scrimmage.
-But the best way to absorb the loss of a Pro Bowl running back is to have two Pro Bowl running backs!
+But the best way to absorb the loss of a Pro Bowl running back is to have two Pro Bowl running backs.
 Sean Payton has insisted that it would be a “mistake” to just double Kamara’s workload while Ingram is gone, so the Saints will probably spell him at times with backups Mike Gillislee and Boston Scott.
 But Kamara should get most of the "important" touches in red zone or no-huddle situations, etc. And if needed, the Saints could also lean a little bit more on Drew Brees and the passing game. -- Mike Triplett

 New York Giants